 This time last year, I did some extensive testing with the leaves of two different types of Eucalyptus, the cinerea, commonly known as the silver dollar & the gunnii.
 Eucalyptus is a reliable and consistent source of natural dye & never fails to disappoint, no matter the season.
 The range of shades possible from these two varieties was extensive and bursting with possibilities.

-Lately, I am drawn to dye plants that don’t just give dye or colour but provide a strong & colourfast natural dye.
+Lately, I have been drawn to dye plants that provide robust & colourfast natural dye.
 The ones I have mentioned above all fit these criteria & I would add oak & alder to this list.

 - Heather, flowers or stems